gebirgslok/BricklinkSharp/README.md

  	- Assembly File Version: 1.0.0.\<build ID\>
 	- Assembly Informational File Version: 1.0.0-\<build time\>+\<build date\>

+### 0.6.0
+ - New method on *IBricklinkClient*: GetPartImageForColor.
+Builds and returns the image URL for a specific part number / color ID.
+ - New helper method on *IBricklinkClient*: EnsureImageUrlScheme.
+Adds (ensures) an URI scheme on image URL's returned by the Bricklink API.

 ### 0.5.0
  - Coupons
  - Nullable annotations